hellopat/mousetip/README.md

 # Mousetip

-Mousetip is a tooltip layer for keyboard shortcuts built on top of the Mousetrap library built by @ccampbell.
+Mousetip is a tooltip layer for keyboard shortcuts built on top of the Mousetrap library by @ccampbell.

 Check out the repository here https://github.com/ccampbell/mousetrap